rpoplawski/hackathon/README.md

 ##Instructions
 ###To view employee data individually:
-- Send a `GET`request to https:// .
+- Send a `GET` request to https:// /employees/ID.
 The response will be in JSON format with the following parameters:

 ```
       name: "string"